 Overview of the Angell Internship

 The goal of the Angell internship is to provide the new graduate with a foundation in general and specialty referral medical practice on which to build a future of strong clinical skills, critical thinking, ethics, continued learning and teaching.
 The interns are expected to learn all aspects of hospital procedures, including management of a wide variety of cases, generating appropriate estimates and communicating with owners and primary care veterinarians.
 Angell’s program has an excellent record of graduates continuing on to residencies in all veterinary specialties.
-Interns have the added benefit and support provided by a double boarded clinical and anatomical pathologist, a full in-house pathology laboratory, two certified veterinary acupuncturists, two pharmacists, a 16 slice CT scanner, a 1.5 Tesla MRI, a dentistry service with a boarded dentist, a board eligible dermatologist, and three experienced, board-certified Emergency/Critical Care (E/CC) doctors to help with emergencies.
+Interns have the added benefit and support provided by a double boarded clinical and anatomical pathologist, a full in-house pathology laboratory, two certified veterinary acupuncturists, two pharmacists, an 80-slice Canon Aquilon Lightning CT scanner, a 1.5 Tesla MRI, a dentistry service with a boarded dentist, a board eligible dermatologist, and three experienced, board-certified Emergency/Critical Care (E/CC) doctors to help with emergencies.
 In addition, Angell has the unique benefit of having a licensed social worker on staff to provide support both to clients and staff, particularly for those facing end of life decisions with pets.

 The internship begins with 2.5 weeks of orientation; an overlap period with the graduating class of interns aids in adjustment.
 The program includes 3 weeks in surgery as well as 7 weeks of electives and 2 weeks vacation.
 Approximately 60% of the year is spent with the Internal Medicine and E/CC services, with clinical responsibility comprised primarily of emergency receiving.
 Overnights are included in that 60% and there are routinely two doctors in the building (overnight), and receiving is scheduled in blocks.
 The critical care service manages admitted cases during the daytime, providing excellent continuity in patient care and client communication.
 A resident or staff clinician supervises most emergency shifts, and staff and residents are readily available on an emergency basis during the overnight.
 There is an E/CC resident in the building every night until at least 1am (in the summer months until 7am), and there is a boarded criticalist in the building often 7 days a week from at least 7am-5pm.
 Daily patient rounds occur on all services, during which all hospitalized patients and some outpatients are discussed.
 Each intern is supported by an advisor, and is evaluated regularly by the staff on his or her professional performance, communication skills and progress in the pursuit of knowledge and clinical aptitude.
 The clinical services at Angell work as teams, therefore good group interaction and communication skills are essential for the intern’s success.
 Interns must be able to work efficiently and effectively with a heavy caseload.